Community Preservation Committee

-OPEN SPACE RECOMMENDATIONS:
+OPEN SPACE CATEGORY:

 Re-Planting Trees at the Natural Playscape at Ripley, Concord Children’s Center - $6,000 to replace nine trees in the Natural Playscape that were destroyed during the recent tornado.
 The trees are part of the natural pathway on the site and are integral to its design and landscape.

 Open Space Reserve Fund - $120,000 to be placed in a reserve account for future open space category projects.